mattmarine94/AndroidChess/README.md

 # AndroidChess

-Note: This application was built to run on android phone devices.
+Note: This application was built to run on android mobile devices.

 This is an Android Application based on the game of Chess!